BCDA-APS/bs_model_instrument/docs/source/guides/template_creation.rst

 Creating a Repository from BITS Starter
 =================================

-This guide explains how to create a new repository from this template.
+This guide explains how to create a new repository from our template for instrument repositories.

 Steps to Create Repository
 ------------------------